Adyen/adyen-ios/README.md

 You can add all modules or select individual modules to add to your integration.
 But make sure to include each module dependency modules.

 * `AdyenDropIn`: DropInComponent.
-* `AdyenSesson`: For the simplified checkout flow.
+* `AdyenSession`: handler for the simplified checkout flow.
 * `AdyenCard`: the card components.
 * `AdyenComponents`: all other payment components except WeChat Pay.
 * `AdyenActions`:  action components.